klange/toaruos/README.md

 # ToAruOS (とあるOS) #
 ![ToAruOS (logo)](https://github.com/klange/osdev/raw/master/docs/logo.png)

-とあるOS is a hobby operating system based loosely on POSIX.
-Development began in December of 2010 at the University of Illinois at Urbana-Champaign, was managed for a short time by the UIUC [SIGOps](http://www.acm.uiuc.edu/sigops/) and, as of May 2012, is once again independently managed.
-The primary goal of the project is to build a usable operating system and allow its developers to learn the inner workings of various technologies related to that goal.
+とあるOS is a hobby operating system based loosely on POSIX standards.
+Development began in December of 2010 at the University of Illinois at Urbana-Champaign, was managed for a short time by the UIUC [SIGOps](http://www.acm.uiuc.edu/sigops/) and, since May 2012, is independently managed and developed.
+The primary goal of the project is to build a usable, graphical operating system and to allow its developers to learn the inner workings of various technologies related to that achieving goal.

 ### Build Status ###

 Automated build tests are run with nearly every commit through Travis CI.
-Sometimes builds time out while downloading external resources, so these results are not always accurate.

 [![Automated build testing provided by Travis CI.](https://secure.travis-ci.org/klange/osdev.png?branch=master)](http://travis-ci.org/klange/osdev)